 An Outline of Event Planning Expenses

 It is hard to plan an event budget unless you have a good idea of what expenses you will incur.
 It seems obvious enough, but the costs associated with event planning can come from a number of different places.
 Just when you think you have identified all of your expense categories, another one pops up to send you back to the drawing board.
-To prevent this from happening to you, I have put together this outline of event planning expenses to keep in mind while creating your budget.
+To prevent this from happening to you, use this outline of event planning expenses while creating your budget.

 - Room Rental

 - Bartender/Server Labor Fees

 - Internet Access

 - Other Specialized Equipment

 This category represents all of the items and services supplied by vendors outside of the host venue.
 Each one will bill you independently, so it is important to keep close tabs on everyone you are working with.
 Using a spreadsheet will help you organize your vendor contacts along with the costs associated with their services.

 - Tents, Staging, and Amusement Attractions